Steelwix/p6snowtricks/README.txt

 2 - Import the project from Github with the "pull" command

-3 - Recover the SQL file
+3 - Recover the snowtricks.SQL file

 4 - Import the SQL file into your database system (wampserver for example, or any other system you use)